Skip to main content

 1. To meet the definition of PBI, an organisation must demonstrate that it is ‘organised, conducted or promoted’ for benevolent relief.

-2. If an organisation’s governing document states that its objects, aims or purposes are to relieve poverty or to relieve sickness, destitution, helplessness, suffering, misfortune, disability, or distress of sufficient seriousness or an analogous condition and all of its activities further its objects, the ACNC accepts that it is organised, conducted or promoted for benevolent relief.
+2. If an organisation’s governing document states that its objects, aims or purposes are to relieve poverty, or to relieve sickness, destitution, helplessness, suffering, misfortune, disability, or distress of sufficient seriousness or an analogous condition and all of its activities further its objects, the ACNC accepts that it is organised, conducted or promoted for benevolent relief.

-3. An organisation’s governing document may state that its objects, aims or purposes include relieving poverty, sickness, destitution, helplessness, suffering, misfortune, disability or distress or an analogous condition and also other aims that are not related to benevolent relief.
+3. An organisation’s governing document may state that its objects, aims or purposes include relieving poverty, sickness, destitution, helplessness, suffering, misfortune, disability or distress or an analogous condition, and also other aims that are not related to benevolent relief.
 The ACNC will undertake a holistic consideration of what the organisation does to achieve its objects, aims or purposes, to determine the true nature of the organisation.

 4. If an organisation achieves benevolent relief of a need through pursuing a particular charitable purpose, the ACNC will accept that it is organised, conducted or promoted for benevolent relief.